Motukarara Conservation Nursery

 IntroductionMotukarara Conservation Nursery grows Canterbury plants exclusively.
 View information on the nursery and how to plan and maintain a native garden.

 The retail area and resource centre are currently unavailable for walk-in public access due to ongoing upgrades.
 If you would like to have a group visit the resource centre, contact the nursery team to arrange in advance.

 Due to high demand for native plants, Motukarara Nursery is closed for over-the counter plant sales, expected to continue into 2024.

 Motukarara Conservation Nursery and Resource Centre has established itself as a 'centre of excellence' for restoration in Canterbury.
 It grows Canterbury plants exclusively, with an emphasis on genetic purity.
-The nursery propagates over 120,000 plants each year, most of which are pre-sold for restoration projects.
+The nursery propagates around 160,000 plants each year, most of which are pre-sold for restoration projects.

 The nursery aims to increase understanding of genetic purity, ecological restoration and protection.
 The nursery has produced a number of resources and publications.

 The nursery is within the Waihora Domain at Motukarara.
 It is signposted from the Christchurch-Akaroa Highway (SH75), 30 km from the centre of Christchurch.

 Monday to Friday: 8 am – 4 pm

 Public holidays: Closed between Christmas and New Years, and public holidays